Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 )

-This feature reduces the list by a significant amount and helps the user to narrow down the desired language first before looking more detailed for the specific variant.
+This feature reduces the list by a significant amount and helps the user to narrow down the desired language first before looking more detailed at the specific variant.
 Clicking on such an entry removes all other keyboard layouts and only shows the variants for that language as seen in
 @keyboard-layout-variants.